TomHarrop/ird-5acc-paper/ms/results.md

 *APETALA2* and ethylene-responsive element binding protein (*AP2/EREBP*)-like genes and MADS-box genes are enriched at the extremes of PC5 (*p*~adj~ = 0.004 for both, GSEA permutation *t*-test; Table S5 **PC5-TF-enrichment-gsea**).
 Generally, *AP2/EREBP*-like genes that contribute to PC5 are more highly expressed at the IM stage, and MADS-box genes are more highly expressed at the DM stage (Figure 3 **HB-AP2-heatmap**).
 Most of the *AP2/EREBP*-like genes that are highly expressed at the IM stage belong to the ERF clade.
-*NAM*, *ATAF1* and *CUC2*-domain (NAC) TF genes are also more highly expressed at the IM stage, and *SQUAMOSA* promoter binding protein (SBP) genes including *WFP* and *SPL7* are more highly expressed at the DM stage [@miuraOsSPL14PromotesPanicle2010; @wangCoordinatedRegulationVegetative2015].
+*NAM*, *ATAF1* and *CUC2*-domain (NAC) transcription factor genes are also more highly expressed at the IM stage, and *SQUAMOSA* PROMOTER BINDING PROTEIN-like (SBP) genes including *WFP* and *SPL7* are more highly expressed at the DM stage [@miuraOsSPL14PromotesPanicle2010; @wangCoordinatedRegulationVegetative2015].
-There is a group of homeobox genes that is highly expressed in the DM samples, and a larger group that is highly expressed at the IM stage, and ten out of twenty of these genes belong to the HD-ZIP clade [Figure S6 **NAC-HB-SPL-heatmap**; @jainGenomewideIdentificationClassification2008].
+There is a group of homeobox (HB) genes that is highly expressed in the DM samples, and a larger group that is highly expressed at the IM stage, and ten out of twenty of these genes belong to the HD-ZIP clade [Figure S6 **NAC-HB-SPL-heatmap**; @jainGenomewideIdentificationClassification2008].
-Co-regulation of members of TF families, sometimes at the clade level, highlights the redundant or overlapping functions of TF families in meristem establishment and fate transition.
+Co-regulation of members of transcription factor (TF) families, sometimes at the clade level, highlights the redundant or overlapping functions of TF families in meristem establishment and fate transition.

 To identify the core set of genes involved in axillary meristem determination in all five accessions, we used differential expression (DE) tests to find genes that were up- or down-regulated between stages across all accessions.
 Positive log~2~-fold change values (L~2~FCs) indicate higher expression in DM than in IM.